mirelaf/WeGrow-platform/README.md

 This simplified, first version app is being built with Ruby and the Sinatra library, and includes a Google Maps Javascript API where users can view posted gardens on a map.

-Members (and admin) can view, add, hide and delete garden and user profiles.
+Members (and admin) can view, edit, add, show, hide and delete garden and user profiles.